-Enclosed are the Notice of Annual Meeting and Proxy Statement for the 1999 Annual Meeting of Shareholders of Rayonier.
+Enclosed are the Notice of Annual Meeting and Proxy Statement for the 2000 Annual Meeting of Rayonier Shareholders.

-As has been the case with our previous Annual Meetings, this meeting is intended to be a business only meeting.
+As has been the case with our previous Annual Meetings, this meeting is intended to be business only.
 The one formal item on the agenda will be the tabulation and report of proxies and ballots for the election of three directors.
 We expect to have no other agenda items and will make no presentations.
 The accompanying Notice of Annual Meeting and Proxy Statement provides information required by applicable laws and regulations, including pertinent information about each nominee for election as director.